Guseff/final-task-backend/Project management application/README.md

 ## Prerequisites

 - MongoDB:
-1) Register on mongodb.com and create Shared Claster.
+1) Register on mongodb.com and create Shared Cluster.
 2) Create a user for database (userName & password)
 3) IP Access List - add 0.0.0.0
-4) Click "Connect" button and select "Connetct your application"
+4) Click "Connect" button and select "Connect your application"
-5) Copy claster info from connection string.
-By default - "claster0.xxxxxx"
+5) Copy cluster info from connection string.
+By default - "cluster0.xxxxxx"

 ## Downloading